 This is probably one of the world's most beautiful trek.
-It will take you through a wonderful variety of landscapes and culture, from the subtropical lower Marsyangdi Valley where Gurung and Thakali people dominate to the northern arid Buddhist areas.
+It will take you through a wonderful variety of landscapes and culture, from the subtropical lower Marsyangdi Valley where Gurung and Thakali people dominate the northern arid Buddhist areas.

 Huge glacial moraines abound, etched deeply by wind erosion into fantastic pillars.
-The Thorong La (5416 m) wilderness is one of the highlight of this trek.
+The Thorong La (5416 m) wilderness is one of the highlights of this trek.
 After the pass, we reach Muktinath and then Jomsom.

 Day 01: Arrival in Kathmandu 1350M.

 Day 02: Drive from Kathmandu to Chamje (1430m) 7/8hrs.

 Day 04: Bagarchap to Chame (2670m) 5/6hrs.

 Day 07: Manang: Rest day for acclimatization.